fhaulot/Immo_Eliza_Regression/README.md

 ## Usage

-The Dogs Data folder contains the dataset used for this project.

 - Running Preprocessed.py to eliminate Nan and set the parameters
 - Running Main.py to apply the preprocessing on the cleaned_data.csv file
 - Running pipeline.py to predict price with different models

+If you want to explore the database we used for this project, you will find it in the Dogs Data folder with the scripts that were used to create it.

 ## Pre-processing procedure